colour-science/colour-science.org/stories/features.rst

 -   JMh CIECAM02 to CAM02LCD
 -   JMh CIECAM02 to CAM02SCD
 -   JMh CIECAM02 to CAM02UCS
+-   JMh CAM16 to CAM16LCD
+-   JMh CAM16 to CAM16SCD
+-   JMh CAM16 to CAM16UCS
 -   Prismatic to RGB
 -   RGB to CIE XYZ
 -   RGB to ICTCP